Monitoring CHO Cell culture processes

 CHO cells are the most common mammalian cell line used for mass production of therapeutic proteins.
 Aber Radio Frequency Impedance (RFI) probes are commonly used to both monitor and control these processes.

-The capacitance measurements from both probes show a similar growth trend which correlate with the off‐line measurements up to the peak cell concentration on day 6.
-In the death phase there was a small divergence between the on‐line and off‐line data.
-This divergence has been studied in more detail by a number of groups (Braasch et al., 2013, Lee et al., 2015) and it is indicated that the differences during the death phase can relate to changes in bio‐volume or it can be attributed to the bio capacitance method picking up changes at the cellular level due to apoptosis at a much earlier phase than the trypan blue method.
-When investigating the online capacitance and offline measurements closely, there could be a strong argument that the RFI measurement provides a signal that is more closely related to the metabolic activity of the cells (Braasch et al , 2013).
+The capacitance measurements from both probes showed a similar growth trend which correlated with the off-line measurements up to the peak cell concentration on day 6.
+In the death phase there was a small divergence between the on-line and off-line data.
+This divergence has been studied in more detail by a number of groups (Braasch et al., 2013; Lee et al., 2015) and it is indicated that the differences during the death phase can relate to changes in bio-volume or it can be attributed to the bio-capacitance method picking up changes at the cellular level due to apoptosis at a much earlier phase than the trypan blue method.
+When investigating the online capacitance and offline measurements closely, there could be a strong argument that the RFI measurement provides a signal that is more closely related to the metabolic activity of the cells (Braasch et al., 2013).

-The Mini‐Remote Futura electronics have since been branded under the Sartorius Stedim Biotech (SSB) BioPAT ViaMass trade name.
-Sartorius now produces the SU biomass sensor disc under license (Figure 1), the company integrates this sensor into its SU Flexsafe bioreactors and markets these products in a dual‐branding arrangement with Aber Instruments.
+The Mini-Remote Futura electronics have since been branded under the Sartorius Stedim Biotech (SSB) BioPAT ViaMass trade name.
+Sartorius now produces the single use (SU) biomass sensor disc under license (Figure 1), the company integrates this sensor into its SU Flexsafe bioreactors and markets these products in a dual-branding arrangement with Aber Instruments.

 Summary of the benefits